Course DB580

 Practical Work

 About 50% of the course time will be allocated to practical exercises.
 The exercises will be built around a specific case study, and so will cover the entire process from design, to database implementation, to application development.
+This will include practical activities on the following topics, that are not always covered well in other courses.

 - Identifying the entities, attributes and relationships for a given business application